rfilenko/training-ui-app/README.md

 ## The task

 This task has 2 parts to be extended - Table and Detail screens.
-The requirement is to extend the Table screen, create a Detail screen and to build & deploy the application that we can examine its functionality.
+The requirement is to extend the Table screen and to create a Detail screen.
+A plus points are for building & deploying the application that we can examine its functionality.

 ### Table screen